nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **A** No, SectresBook fully works without the need for internet connection.

 **Q** I have an existing data file but the app does not show any of the information, what is wrong?<br>
 **A** Your data file is corrupted.
-If you know howto, please open the JSON data file<sup>[7](#glossary)</sup> in a text editor and remove the offending data.
-Otherwise, please refer to someone who knows howto remedy a corrupted data file.
+If you know how to, please open the JSON data file<sup>[7](#glossary)</sup> in a text editor and remove the offending data.
+Otherwise, please refer to someone who knows how to remedy a corrupted data file.

 **Q** Who can I contact for questions regarding this version of the program if the information I need cannot be found in this guide?<br>
 **A** Please contact the person from whom you obtained this present version from, or contact any of our developers (links to Github):